ch-patrick-scheidegger/c-plus-plus-ost/week07/README.md

 In this exercise you will facilitate an associative container to create a histogram of `Word` (your own `Word` class) objects and use an `std::set` to create a sorted occurrence structure.

+## Preparation - Move `Word` to namespace `text`

+In this exercise (and also on ALF) we expect your `Word` class to be located in the `text` namespace.
+If your `Word` class is not already located in that namespace, adapt your implementation according to this requirement.

 ## Histogram Function

 Create the header and source files `statistics.h` and `statistics.cpp` featuring a namespace `statistics`.
 In these files implement a function `histogram` that counts `Word` occurrences on an `std::istream` and creates an `std::map` with the `Word` as key and the count of type `int` as value: